lserp/undercut-f1-enhanced/README.md

 undercutf1
 ```

 This method is recommended as it is easy to keep the app updated using `brew upgrade`.
 Note that installing using `brew` will also install the `dotnet` formula.
 If you develop on your machine using the dotnet-sdk, and have the sdk installed through a non-brew method (e.g. directly from MS or via VSCode), I would recommend avoiding this installation method as the brew `dotnet` installation can conflict with your own installation due to differences in how `dotnet` is signed via brew.
+Alternatively, you can install the `dotnet` cask (which is signed correctly) `brew install --cash dotnet-sdk`, and then install `undercutf1`.
+This way, your system will still have a signed version of the SDK on its `$PATH`.

 The brew installation method will also install all the mentioned [prerequisites](#prerequisites) for you.

 #### Install and run the standalone executable

 Standalone executables are attached to each GitHub release.
 Download the executable for your system OS/architecture and simply run it directly.
 The list of artifacts are available on the [release page for the latest release](https://github.com/JustAman62/undercut-f1/releases/latest).
+These executables are static builds so don't require the `dotnet` runtime to be present.

 ```sh
 # Download the latest executable (in this case for osx-arm64)